jjspeedie/sandwich-bib/README.md

 }
 ```

+You can see the second one is commented-out.

-Importantly, this means that differing bibkeys referring to the *same paper* will be retained in the ``merged2345.bib`` file.
+An important consequence of counting duplicates based on their **bibkey** is that differing bibkeys referring to the *same paper* will be retained in the ``merged2345.bib`` file.
 Here's an example of that:

 ```
 @Article{	  beck2019,